johngage/critical-infrastructure/content/RISE/index.md

 - New Berkeley infrastructure initiative, supporting many departments, institutes, and initiatives
 - Goals
   -   Create new Center for Resilient Infrastructure
-  -   Rebuild the research link between Berkeley faculty and physical management of Berkeley and Richmond Field Station infrastructure
+  -   Rebuild the research link between Berkeley faculty and Berkeley Vice-Chancellor for Administration of Facilities physical management of Berkeley and Richmond Field Station infrastructure
   -   Develop an international, inter-university research consortium focused on the cyberphysical interaction
 -
 ## Berkeley Centers of Infrastructure Resiliency Research